 Run by the Maldives’ Public Service Media, the channel, which is broadcast in English, transmits content about Maldivian culture, heritage and lifestyle, as well as tourism related subject matter.
 Downloadable content is available online, making the channel a useful resource for people planning travel to the Maldives.

 Participating in the World Travel Writers’ Conference gave me an opportunity to spend a few days getting to understand why the Maldives are such a popular holiday destination.
 The country consists of 1192 islands scattered across atolls in the Indian Ocean, south-west of India’s southern tip.

-The islands are known for the stylish accommodation available at upscale properties such as the Kandima Maldives and Coco Resorts.
+The islands are known for the stylish accommodation available at upscale properties such as the Kandima Maldives and Coco Collection of resorts.
 Affordably priced guesthouses, such as those on Huraa Island, are opening the Maldives to a new group of travellers.